Public Opinion is Clear: Urgent Legislation Required to Protect Children from Sexual Exploitation! Read the story

 Partial

-Active (including residents) and passive extraterritoriality are provided for trafficking crimes.
+Active (including residents) and passive extraterritoriality is provided for trafficking crimes.
 Active extraterritoriality is additionally provided for OCSE-related offenses but it is unclear if it applies to other SEC related offences.
 Double criminality principle is not applicable for extraterritoriality.

 Extradition requires a minimum gravity of one year of imprisonment.
 SEC-related offenses are not included in the extraditable offenses list and therefore it is necessary to refer to each international treaty ratified by Malawi.
 It is unclear whether the double criminality principle is applicable in extradition cases.